All Products

 Clear data from a partition

-• The filter condition is not specified.
+• Without a filter condition

 TRUNCATE TABLE <table_name> PARTITION <pt_spec>[, PARTITION <pt_spec>....];